Become a CCA in just six months!

 Having the right team of Great People is critical to providing great care, and our team is partnering with the Government of Nova Scotia and educational institutions in Nova Scotia to meet the growing need for more skilled professionals in long term care.

-The CCA program provides free tuition, textbooks, wage subsidy*, and employment at an Halifax Regional Municipality site upon completion of the program.
+The CCA program provides free tuition, textbooks, wage subsidy*, and employment at DePaul Hall Enhanced Care upon completion of the program.

 *Conditions Apply